uint/uint.me/content/blog/deref.md

 One of those things for me was the whole why and how behind `Deref` coercion and `Deref` itself.
-I figured it might be worthwhile to compile all those bits you need to understand to start "getting" it.
+I figured it might be worthwhile to compile all those bits you need to start "getting it."
 And so: here we are.

 # The `Deref` trait
 Like most traits, implementing `Deref` is simple.
 We only have to provide the